 In this article, we are going to discuss the difference between the DDR2 and DDR3 and different versions of DDR (Double Data Rate Version).
 The major question here is: What is DDR?
 It is a type of RAM (Random Access Memory).
 In computer systems, RAM is a temporary memory storage device.
 The computer requires RAM for the execution of every small command or process.

-For instance, if a computer system wants to run a process, it will first look up the RAM for its required data.
-If it is unable to find the RAM, or the data in RAM, it will then move towards the secondary storage device, i.e. hard disk drive to complete the processing.
-This fetching of data from hard drive is really time consuming and cannot be ignored in modern computer systems as sluggish computers is not an option in this era.
+For instance, if a computer system wants to run a process, it first looks up the RAM for the data.
+If it is unable to find the RAM or the data in RAM, it then moves toward the secondary storage device, i.e., the hard disk drive, to complete the processing.
+This fetching of data from a hard drive is really time-consuming.
+It cannot be ignored in modern computer systems, as sluggish computers are not an option in this era.